 - If the app is free, it will likely prompt you to sign up for a premium version.
 If you find this a bother, you may want to opt for a paid app.

 6. Company websites

-Many large manufacturers have the nutritional information for their products on their website.
+Many large manufacturers of packaged foods have the nutritional information for their products on their website.

 Some restaurants, especially fast food chains or franchise restaurants, may have nutritional info on site or online – ask your server or check the company’s website.

 Fear of carb-counting unfamiliar items doesn’t need to keep your family home-bound after diagnosis… Boston Pizza has nutritional info on their website – I have looked it up on my phone while waiting for our food to arrive; the manager at the Olive Garden was very helpful, printing off a copy of their nutritional info from their website while our order was being prepared; McDonald’s cites their nutritional information on their website; Cobs Bread will print off from the till the nutritional info for the items you’ve purchased.